KaotoIO/kaoto.io/content/_index.md

   # the big teaser block
   - block: hero2
     content:
-      title: Open Source <br/> Visual Editor for <br/>[Apache Camel](https://camel.apache.org)
+      title: The Integration Designer for<br/>[Apache Camel](https://camel.apache.org)
-      text: Lower the barrier of getting started with Apache Camel and empower your team to integrate systems with ease by leveraging the Kaoto visual editor.
-Design your integrations and test them locally for quick turnarounds.
+      text: Lower the barrier of getting started with Apache Camel and empower your team to integrate systems with ease by leveraging the Kaoto Open Source Designer.
+Build your integrations and test them locally for a fast feedback loop.
       primary_action:
         icon: computer-desktop-solid
         text: Installation